Dance like nobody’s watching - because It’s good for you (warning - not really that neurosciency)

 Participants ages 18 - 83, with varying levels of dance experience, danced in five-minute sessions freely and at self-determined effort levels, both with and without music.
 The results?
 Dancing isn’t just about fun—it’s a legitimate cardio workout, with music cranking up the energy burn even more.

-The study evaluated absolute intensity during dance sessions by using indirect calorimetry to calculate metabolic equivalents (METs) based on oxygen consumption per unit of body weight and time.
-Relative intensity was assessed through participants’ ratings of perceived exertion on the Borg scale and their heart rate measurements.
-To understand the relationship between these intensity measures and other variables, linear mixed-effects models were applied for comprehensive analysis.
+The study evaluated absolute intensity during dance sessions by using indirect calorimetry to calculate metabolic equivalents (called METs) based on oxygen consumption per unit of body weight and time.

-Heart rates during these sessions hit 76% of the participants’ predicted maximum and 74% of their heart rate reserve, meaning they were squarely in the “moderate-to-vigorous” intensity zone.
-Without music, dancers burned an average of 5.6 metabolic equivalents (METs), a measure of energy expenditure.
+Heart rates during these sessions hit 76% of the participants’ predicted maximum rate and 74% of their heart rate reserve, meaning they were squarely in the moderate-to-vigorous intensity zone.

-When tunes were added, the effort increased significantly, showing that the right beat might be more important than your dance skills (or lack thereof).
+Without music, dancers burned an average of 5.6 MET, the measure of energy expenditure.
+When tunes were added, the effort increased significantly, showing that the right beat might be more important than the dance skills (or lack thereof).

 The results revealed that even self-choreographed dancing can be intense enough to benefit heart health, burning energy at levels comparable to moderate physical activity.